valhuber/TDD/readme_old.md

 &nbsp;&nbsp;

 ### 2a.
 Add Logic: 21 rules (`logic/declare_logic.py`) - not hundreds of lines of code

+Business Logic is the heart of the system, enforcing our business policies.
+These consist of multi-table constraints and derivations, and actions such as sending email and messages.
+A core TDD objective is to establish and test such behavior.

+It's generally accepted that such domain-specific logic _must_ require domain-specific code.
+The problem is that this is:
+* **slow** (it's often nearly half the system)
+* **opaque** to business users
+* **painful to maintain** - it's no secret that developers hate it, since it's less coding than the "arcaeology" of first understanding existing code to understand where to insert the new logic

+Ideally, we could capture TDD requirements as executable statements.

-The core of TDD is to test behavior, in this case transaction behavior.
-API Logic Server provides Logic Automation, where logic is implemented as:
+So, API Logic Server provides Logic Automation, where logic is implemented as:

 * [Spreadsheet-like rules](https://github.com/valhuber/LogicBank/wiki/Examples) for multi-table derivations and constraints, and